CodeDynasty-dev/Jetpath/docs/docs/home-links/toturial.md

 # Tutorials

-Welcome to the JetPath Tutorials section!
-These guides provide practical, step-by-step instructions for building common features and tackling specific tasks using the JetPath framework.
+Welcome to the Jetpath Tutorials section!
+These guides provide practical, step-by-step instructions for building common features and tackling specific tasks using the Jetpath framework.
 While the [Core Concepts](./core-concepts/routing.md) explain *how* things work, these tutorials show you *how to do it*.

 We'll often refer to concepts demonstrated in the PetShop API example found in the `tests/app.jet.ts` file.